 Whether you’re an artistic type, an analytical problem solver, or in a dynamic field that requires a refined touch, you’re likely to find numerous benefits in 3D printing.
-3D printers have been on the market for a long time, and somehow people are still finding new uses for them.
+These innovative tools have been on the market for a long time, and somehow people are still finding new uses for them.

 Created back in the '80s with the intention to advance prototypes in manufacturing, 3D printing has since made an incredible impact on countless other industries; be it in dentistry, medicine, education, automotive, and really everything in between.
 By layering materials (such as plastic, metal, carbon fiber, resins, and many others) over each other and fusing them together with methodical precision, a 3D printer can easily create your desired pieces while you sit back, relax, and brainstorm about what you’ll print next.